NB x GMCL x ECB- Banner-01 1200.png

 6.1.2.1.3.

-Any decision made may be challenged by opponents, the Board, the Exec, the ECB or the Home Office, so appropriate records must be kept including those required under Employment Law.
+Any decision made may be challenged by opponents, the Board, the Executive, the ECB or the Home Office, so appropriate records must be kept including those required under Employment Law.

 6.1.3.